fed-franz/bitcoin-network-simulator/README.md

-# local-btc-net
+# Local Bitcoin Network
 It allows to locally simulate a Bitcoin network with Docker.
 Currently working with Testnet only.

+Use 'btc-net-start.sh' to:
-1. Create an isolated network: docker network create --internal --subnet 10.1.1.0/24 btcnet
+1. Create an isolated /16 IP4 network (btcnet)

-2. Run the BIND dns:
-docker run -it --network btcnet fedfranz/bitcoinlocal-seeder:bind
-# The DNS server will be at IP 10.1.1.2
+2. Run the BIND DNS server at IP 10.1.1.2

-3. Run nodes:
+3. Run nodes and miners

-docker run -it --network btcnet --dns=10.1.1.2
+### Usage
+'./btc-net-start.sh <number-of-nodes> <number-of-miners>'

+Default parameters are:
+- number-of-nodes = 100
+- number-of-miners = 10